Holmberg18/portfolio/README.md

 # My Portfolio Projects Site

-This site showcases all of my latest React projects
+Welcome to my portfolio!
+This site showcases my expertise in web development, covering modern frameworks, cloud platforms, and eCommerce solutions.
+Below is an overview of the technologies and tools I've used to build this site and the skills I bring to each area.